assisrafael/twilio-brand-voice-survey/README.md

 ## Tech Stack

-- ReactJS for the landing page
+- ReactJS and Bootstrap (CSS) for the landing page
 - Twilio Serverless Functions for the API using nodejs
 - Client side rendering only with assets served by Twilio Serverless Functions